Colfax, Custer County, Colorado

-Colfax was a short-lived communal farming community—now a ghost town–in Fremont County (now Custer County), Colorado Territory (now the state of Colorado), United States.
-It was named after Vice President Schuyler Colfax.
+Colfax was a short-lived communal farming community in Fremont County, Colorado Territory – now a ghost town in Custer County, Colorado, United States.

 History

 Colfax was founded in 1870 as a communal settlement of 397 German immigrants led by General Carl Wulsten.
 The colonists had been organized by the German Colonization society of Chicago.
+The town was named for Vice President Schuyler Colfax.
 It was the first non-indigenous community in the Wet Mountain Valley in what is now Custer County, Colorado.
 The principal activities were farming and cheesemaking.
+The Colfax, Colorado, post office operated from May 2, 1870, until January 16, 1879, when the post office was moved four miles north to Blumenau.
 The communal effort failed after a frost and the settlers left the town.
 However, many of the settlers remained in the area as ranchers and farmers.